FernandoMatiasGonzalez/Predicting-Lead-Conversion-ML/README.md

 ## Findings

-- **Optimized Model:** The deployment of an optimized Random Forest model achieves a 89% recall, enhancing marketing strategies, operational efficiencies, and overall business performance.
+- **Optimized Model:** The deployment of an optimized Random Forest model achieves an 89% recall, enhancing marketing strategies, operational efficiencies, and overall business performance.

 - **Key Predictors:** Dive deep into the factors that drive lead conversion.
 Discover how metrics play pivotal roles in shaping conversion outcomes.